Opposition Leadership, Anarchists Continue Fight After Knesset Passes Amendment to ‘Reasonableness’ Law

 Other major highways were also backed up throughout the country as the anarchists railed against having lost the battle against a majority vote, venting their rage by blocking traffic nationwide.

 “I’m sitting in traffic,” fumed one JewishPress.com reader.
-“Entire cities are backed up.”
+“The entire city is backed up.”

 Business Forum Shutters Shopping Centers, Shopping Malls, Hi-Tech Firms